texasbe2trill/ScenarioKit/README.md

 - Event import applies noise filtering to drop chatty macOS background subsystems and keep security-relevant signals (curl/TCC/persistence/credential hints).
 - Bundled macOS Sigma rules are applied during `import-events`; only events that match at least one Sigma rule are kept and annotated in the HTML (fixtures show “Sigma: <rule ids>”).
 - Coverage treats Sigma matches as “passing”; expect coverage to drop to 0 if nothing matches.
-- Large Unified Log exports can be very noisy; prefer predicates (e.g., `subsystem == "com.apple.TCC"`) before import.
+- Large Unified Log exports can be very noisy; prefer predicates (e.g., `subsystem == "com.apple.TCC"`) before import, and include the richer fields above to improve matching.

 ## Examples
 - macOS storyboard (curated): `examples/storyboard_macos_example.yaml`